 }

-// Step 2: Reverse the second half
+// Step 2: Reverse the second half of the list

-ListNode prev = null, current = slow.next;
+ListNode prev = null, curr = slow, next = null;

-current.next = prev;
+curr.next = prev;

-prev = current;
+prev = curr;

 }